 2. Pluto TV – Watch TV Shows Online Free Streaming

 When you actually Google For “Pluto TV”, the first thing that’ll probably catch your interest on this platform is how much its interface resembles that of a Smart TV, which definitely helps on the usability front.

 I don’t see any price plans on their website, neither do I see any kinds of false promotions to attract visitors.

 Of course yes.
 Whether you choose to download the App or visit their site, you’ll not find any adverts or subscription package information.

 You can be assured that you won’t have to key in any card details or bank details here.
 Also everywhere on their website, it’s mentioned “FREE TV”.
 You can see the FREE message even while watching Live Television on their website.

 Pluto TV is positioned differently.
 It feels less like a content streaming platform and more like a content curation (recommendation) service.

 What Channels Are Available On Pluto TV?

 On Pluto’s free tv streaming platform, you’ll instantly have access to more than 100 live television channels.
 Also, there is also a good selection of online TV shows and movies that are already available online.
-You can download the Pluto TV App for Play store or App Store to instantly watch 100+ live channels on your smartphones.
+You can download the Pluto TV App for the Play store or App Store to instantly watch 100+ live channels on your smartphones.